I travel a lot; I hate having my life disrupted by routine.

 The down side is it’s more expensive than what you did, you lose the cord storage area and you would have a separate power cord to put some place. - Hutch

-I think we might wait to see if this solved the cold air problem, if not, the conversion kit will be our next option.
+I think we might wait to see if this solved the cold air problem, if not, the conversion kit will be our next option, thanks for the suggestion Hutch.

 Screen Door Closer